mdribera/blackbeltmastering.com/site/content/faq/_index.md

         * If you ever have questions about what is and is not a problem with test pressings you should consult with the person who cut the lacquers (me).
 I can often help you understand what is or isn't an actual issue of concern.
 I can also help be a liaison between the pressing plant and plating facility to help discover where an issue is stemming from, ultimately a new side may need to be cut to best resolve a problem.

         * Be wise, plan ahead and give yourself extra time to account for potential setbacks.
 The process of making vinyl records is not quick and all stages leading up to the pressing happen in real time with little to no automation.
 Great sounding vinyl is worth the extra time!
-    - question: Can you cut lacquers at half-speed or cut audio in to the lock groove at the end of a record?
-      answer: Yes, we can do both.
-Our Neumann lathe is equipped with the most advanced direct drive motor that can spin at 16 2/3RPM which allows more detail to be cut in to the grooves and yields a more pronounced stereo image and articulate treble with full bass.
-Cutting an endless loop of audio into the lock groove of a record is also possible, the duration of the loop should be exactly 1.8 seconds at 33 1/3 RPM and 1.33 at 45 RPM.
 hidden: false
 ---